-Enclosed are the original and seven copies of Brief of Defendant/Appellant Terry Dwelle, M.D., In His Official Capacity eight copies of the Appendix, and an Affidavit of Service by Mail.
+Per your e-mail dated October 4 requesting a reduction in word count, enclosed are the original and seven copies of Brief of Defendant/Appellant Terry Dwelle, M.D., In His Official Capacity, and an Affidavit of Service by Mail.
 These documents are also being provided to you by e-mail today in the same order as the paper brief.
-Please file these documents with the court.
+Please re-file these documents with the court.